velocityzen/sweets/docs/Resource.md

 ```

 ### Request and response
-Request and response validators generators.
-Is a simple unit with *at least one* request method validator.
-Response validators are optional, but very useful for testing purposes.
+Request and response validators generators is a simple unit with *at least one*request method validator.
+Response validators are optional but very useful for testing purposes.

-**Sweets uses request methods to generate contract.
-If resource has request with only get and create generators, contract will have only this methods.**
+**Sweets uses request methods to generate a contract.
+If a resource has a request with only `get` and `create` generators, the contract will have only those methods.**

-Available methods `get`, `create`, `update`, `del`, `call`
+Available methods: `get`, `create`, `update`, `del`, `call`

-Default authentication requirement for all methods except `get` is "required", for `get` is "optional"
+Default authentication requirement for all methods is "required" except `get`.
+For `get` the authentication is "optional".

-For validators sweets uses most powerful [valid](https://github.com/dimsmol/valid) lib and [sweets-valid](https://github.com/swts/valid) extension.
+For validators Sweets uses the most powerful [valid](https://github.com/dimsmol/valid) lib and [sweets-valid](https://github.com/swts/valid) extension.

 Simple user validator example:
 ```js